IIT JEE Preparation Strategy and Study Plan [Revised 2021]

 - Break down the topic into several parts.
 Learn one by one.
 Visualise things.
 Draw diagrams to understand the concepts well.

 - Make problem solving a habit.
-Spend some time everyday in solving problems.
+Spend some time everyday solving problems.
 Only covering the theory will get you nowhere.
-You have to reach to the solution in the fastest possible time.
+You have to reach the solution in the fastest possible time.
 Learn to apply tricks in solving problems.
 Balance Speed and Accuracy.
+(Right method for practicing and preparing for JEE)

 - Don’t mug up things.
 Avoid cramming unless it’s some chemistry part or basic formulas.
 Make notes of important terms, formulas, reactions, mistakes while solving problems, etc. Include your own shortcuts and tricks.